 Lady Bruton raised the carnations, holding them rather stiffly with much the same attitude with which the General held the scroll in the picture behind her; she remained fixed, tranced.
-Which was she now, the General's great-grand-daughter? great-great granddaughter?
-Richard Dalloway asked himself.
-Sir Roderick, Sir Miles, Sir Talbot-that was it.
+Which was she now, the General's great-granddaughter? great-great grand-daughter?
+Richard Sir Roderick, Sir Miles, Dalloway asked himself.
+Sir Talbot-that was it.
 It was remarkable how in that family the likeness persisted in the women.
-She should have been a general of dragoons herself.
-And Richard would have served under her, cheerfully; he had the greatest respect for her; he cherished these romantic views about well-set-up old women of pedigree, and would have liked, in his good-humoured way, to bring some young hotheads of his acquaintance to lunch with her; as if a type like hers could be bred of amiable tea-drinking enthusiasts!
+She should have been a general of dragoons her-And Richard would have served under her, cheerfully; he had the greatest respect for her; he cherished these romantic views about well-setup old women of pedigree, and would have liked, in his good-humoured way, to bring some young hot-heads of his acquaintance to lunch with her; as if a type like hers could be bred of amiable tea-drinking enthusiasts!
 He knew her country.
 He knew her people.
 There was a vine, still bearing, which either Lovelace or Herrick-she never read a word poetry of herself, but so the story ran-had sat under.
 Better wait to put before them the question that bothered her (about making an appeal to the public; if so, in what terms and so on), better wait until they have had their coffee, Lady Bruton thought; and so laid the carnations down beside her plate.